 Africa Cruise Maps

-Many of these ships are on world or extended-length cruises from Europe, North America, or Australia.
+Many of these ships are on extended-length or world cruises from Europe, North America, or Australia.
 However, some cruise ships are based in southeast Africa during the winter months while the weather is cold in the northern hemisphere.